Set up commands

 :commands

 Required.
-The :commands named argument expects a list of Pairs of which the key determines the command, and the value determines the associated action to be performed.
+The :commands named argument expects a list.
+Its values should either be a Pair of which the key determines the command name, and the value determines the associated action to be performed.
 The action to be performed can be an actual Callable, or a string indicating the command the given key is an alias to.
+Or it can be a subroutine: in which case the name of the subroutine will be taken as the command name.

 If a Callable is specified, then it should expect a single positional argument: a List of the "tokens" as entered by the user (which defaults to executing the .words method on the input string).
-Not specifying parameters on the Callable is generally enough, especially if one is not interested in any additional arguments.
+Not specifying parameters on a Block is generally enough, especially if one is not interested in any additional arguments.

 :default